SIDDHESH95-CODE/Udemy-WD/React/readme.md

 - The component file function name should always starts with Capital Letter otherwise react consider it as a html tag and throws an error.

+- In react, to check the react version you are using for your project go to "package.json" file.
+React version will show in 3 numbers with 2 decimals.
+Eg. "react": "^19.0.0"
+    1st number is known for React Major update version, 2nd number is known as Miner update version,
+    3rd number is the bug fixes version
+To update to the react latest version use below cammand:
+    npm i react@rc react-dom@rc

+    Controlled Components:
+        These are only those components in which form is available with the input fields.

 ## React Hooks:
     1) useState:
         It helps to make the changes in your DOM when the click event is happen on the button on any other.